Dthurow/dthurow.github.io/_drafts/getting-started-with-stm32-black-pill.md

 type: post
 published: true
 ---
 Now that I've dipped my toes into the microcontroller world, lets cannonball in with the world of STM32 microcontrollers.
 There's a _ton_ of different microcontrollers that are all STM32, but I'll be starting with a relatively easy starting microcontroller.
-It's easy because it comes on a cheap development board.
+It's easy because it comes on a cheap development board that doesn't require any custom PCB work, and it has a funny nickname.
 I'm talking about the We Act Studio's STM32F411 dev board, nicknamed the "Black Pill".
+It lets me start figuring out the embedded toolchain immediately, without having to dive too deep into the hardware side.
+Though I'll still be looking at schematics, since they're important and it's good practice.

-The company that makes STM32 microcontrollers is called STMicroelectronics (Though later in this post I'll just refer to them as ST)and they have developed a lot of software and support for the STM32, so hopefully, it'll be a pretty easy process to ge the toolchain set up.
+The company that makes STM32 microcontrollers is called STMicroelectronics, though later in this post I'll just refer to them as ST. And happily, they have developed a lot of software and support for the STM32, so hopefully, it'll be a pretty easy process to ge the toolchain set up.

 Going back to the Embedded For Everyone wiki [https://github.com/nathancharlesjones/Embedded-for-Everyone/wiki/1.-Getting-to-%22Blinky%22-with-a-new-MCU](https://github.com/nathancharlesjones/Embedded-for-Everyone/wiki/1.-Getting-to-%22Blinky%22-with-a-new-MCU), there's a nice graphic that shows all parts of an embedded system toolchain.
 AKA all the bits needed to actually program and debug a microcontroller.
 I annotated it with what I'm going to use, to give kind of an overview of my whole toolchain.